 Information about the Manchester Airport Noise Action Plan

-The plan includes a range of actions and measures to reduce or mitigate the impact of aircraft noise to our communities.
+At Manchester Airport we are committed to minimising the impact of airport operations on neighbouring communities.
+Our Noise Action Plan details a range of actions and measures to reduce or mitigate the impact of aircraft noise on our communities.

-The Draft Noise Action Plan (2024-2028) is available to download here along with an informational video for those who want an overview of the plan.
+The Noise Action Plan (2024-2028) is available to download here along with an informational video and a summary document for those who want an overview of the plan.

-You can read the full technical details in the Noise Action Plan, or if you want an overview, you can watch the information video that explains each section of the plan.
+You can find details of our draft Noise Action Plan (2024 -2028).
+The full technical details are in the draft Noise Action Plan document and for an overview, you can watch the information video that explains each section of the draft plan.
 Both are linked on these web pages.

 A Noise Action Plan is a five-year plan to assess, consider and manage aircraft noise at the airport, to reduce impacts on communities living around the Airport.
 It is a key part of delivering broader UK Government noise objectives that are to limit and, where possible, reduce the number of people in the UK significantly affected by aircraft noise.